MicrosoftDocs/defender-docs/defender-office-365/defender-for-office-365-whats-new.md

 - (GA) Learning hub resources have moved from the Microsoft Defender portal to [learn.microsoft.com](https://go.microsoft.com/fwlink/?linkid=2273118).
 Access Microsoft Defender XDR Ninja training, learning paths, training modules and more.
 Browse the [list of learning paths](/training/browse/?products=m365-ems-cloud-app-security%2Cdefender-for-cloud-apps%2Cdefender-identity%2Cm365-information-protection%2Cm365-threat-protection%2Cmdatp%2Cdefender-office365&expanded=m365%2Coffice-365), and filter by product, role, level, and subject.

--(GA ) SecOps can now release / move email messages  from quarantine back to user's inbox directly from  Take actions in from Threat explorer, Advanced hunting, custom detection ,Email entity ,Email summary panel.
-This allows security operators to manage false positives more efficiently and without losing context.
+- (GA) SecOps personnel can now release email messages from quarantine or move messages from quarantine back to user Inboxes directly from :::image type="icon" source="media/m365-cc-sc-take-actions-icon.png" border="false"::: **Take action** in Threat Explorer, Advanced hunting, custom detection, the Email entity page, and the Email summary panel.
+This capability allows security operators to manage false positives more efficiently and without losing context.
 For more information, see [Threat hunting: Email remediation](threat-explorer-threat-hunting.md#email-remediation).

 ## May 2024